Interactive Safety Tool

 Side impact (T bone) crashes

 A car door offers roughly a foot of protection; the front of a car offers several feet of crumple zone.
-When a vehicle strikes your door, there is very little structure to absorb the blow.
+When a vehicle strikes your door in a T bone accident, there is very little structure to absorb the blow.
 Head, rib, pelvic, and internal organ injuries dominate, and they occur at speeds that would be survivable in a frontal crash.

 Rollovers